jzelasky/eCommerce/README.md

 6. In the mySQL shell run `source db/schema.sql;`.
 Then exit the shell by running `quit`.

-7. If you would like some seed data to get started, in the command line run `node seeds/index.js`.
+7. If you would like some seed data to get started, in the command line run `npm run seed`.
 This is optional.

 8. You are now ready to begin using the application.